GT2799/group-web-project-group-k/README.md

 	"P_U_Num":""} 			<- Property Unit Number
 ]}
 ```

+### Interaction and Communication:
+Our main interaction and communication during this project was done via Discord which is a VoIP, instant messaging and digital distribution platform.
+Group meetings are held every Monday on a Discord Channel where we discuss our current progress with the project and any issues.
+Further communication is done with instant-messaging in the Discord Server.
+Resource distribution is done via the resource text-channel within the Discord Server.

+### Post-Implementation: Next-steps
++ Incorporate 2021 Weekly data: Our App currently only has data for 2001-2020.
++ Data Clean up: There is currently no method for detecting whether the JSON_DATA in these entries are valid i.e. No typos, Correct address, Correct formatting for dates.
++ Automatic Data retrieval: With more time we could create a web scraper which runs periodically every week after the weekly data release date and automatically takes the data,extracts and cleans it into our suburb_data files.
++ Add more States: Expand the app for other states in Australia.
++ Login Function: Allow the user to save certain addresses and information
++ Graphs implementation: Present the data in a graphical format allowing for more clear and simplified information

 ### Contributors
 + 45317755 - Kent Ye            [Backend Development   | Data acquisition and cleanup]